NK-Nikunj/GSoC-experimental-codes/normal_code/README.md

 # Normal C++ implementation of my GSoC Project

-This folder contains the C++ implementation (without HPX library) of the experiments necessary for the GSoC implementation of my Project.
+This directory contains the C++ implementation (without HPX library) of the experiments necessary for the GSoC implementation of my Project.